Melvincyf/skills-review-pull-requests/README.md

 <!--
   <<< Author notes: Step 5 >>>
   Start this step by acknowledging the previous step.

+  could be better
   Define terms and link to docs.github.com.
 -->